Phenomenology of the standard HVM and 95.4 GeV excess: Collider physics of the SHVM

 \section{Collider physics of the SHVM}

 In this section, we shall discuss the inclusive collider signatures of the SHVM.
-We use the {\tt MSTW2008} PDF \cite{Martin:2009iq} for producing the production cross-sections of scalars $h_i$ and pseudoscalar $a_3$ in various channels.
-As discussed earlier, the quark and lepton flavor bounds push the scale $\Lambda$ to several TeV.
-This will suppress the signatures of the SHVM in collider physics.
-Therefore, we shall discuss the collider physics of the SHVM independent of the flavor bounds.
-This is possible in a scenario where the bounds on the SHVM from flavor physics are relaxed by some mechanism originating from the UV completion.
-For instance, the dark-technicolor paradigm discussed in appendix, which is a UV completion of the SHVM, may create the following soft-symmetry-breaking terms in the scalar potential due to the strong dynamics,

-The scalar mass matrix, in this scenario, is approximately diagonal due to hierarchy in diagonal and off-diagonal terms.
-Therefore, we can take $s_i \approx h_i$ upto a good approximation, and the masses of scalars and pseudoscalars approximately are,

-The masses of scalars and pseudo-scalars now depend on the mass parameters $\rho_i$ and $\sigma_i$.
-This will result in a relaxation of the flavor limits on the scale $\Lambda$.
-A detailed flavor- and collider investigation of this scenario is beyond the scope of this paper.
-For collider investigation, we assume that the masses of scalars and pseudoscalars are generated by equation \ref{soft_pot}, and therefore are the free parameters.
-Moreover, we investigate a scenario where we have assumed $m_{a_i} < m_{h_i}$, and $m_{a_3}$ is the heaviest pseudoscalar.

-We investigate inclusive signatures $ pp \rightarrow h_i/a_i \rightarrow f_i f_j/\gamma \gamma$ of the SHVM at the HL-LHC, HE-LHC, and a 100 TeV collider.
-We observe that due to the absence of interactions between the Higgs and $\chi$ fields in this work, there are no bounds on the masses of scalars and pseudo-scalars from the direct LHC searches \cite{CMS:2018amk}.
+For computing the production cross-sections of scalars $s_i/a_i$ in various channels, we use the {\tt MSTW2008} PDF \cite{Martin:2009iq}.
+We investigate inclusive signatures $ pp \rightarrow s_r/a_r \rightarrow f_i f_j/\gamma \gamma$ of the SHVM at the HL-LHC, HE-LHC, and a 100 TeV collider.
+We observe that due to the absence of interactions between the Higgs and $\chi_r$ fields in this work, there are no bounds on the masses of scalars and pseudo-scalars from the direct LHC searches \cite{CMS:2018amk}.
 Moreover, the decays of scalars and pseudoscalars to WW and ZZ bosons arise at one-loop level.
 Therefore, they are highly suppressed.
 ATLAS has placed a limit on masses above 300 GeV \cite{ATLAS:2022eap}, and the CMS limit is 200 GeV \cite{CMS:2019bnu}.
-The ATLAS has placed a bound above 200 GeV from the ATLAS \cite{ATLAS:2021uiz}, and that of the CMS is above 500 GeV from the CMS \cite{CMS:2018dqv} in the di-photon channel searches.
+In the di-photon channel searches, the ATLAS has placed a bound above 200 GeV \cite{ATLAS:2021uiz}, and that of the CMS is above 500 GeV \cite{CMS:2018dqv}.